Home Tutorials Training Consulting Books Company Contact us

 As of Eclipse 4.7 you should use the requestLayout() method call on the Composite class, as this triggers an asynchronous layout call.

 The Composite widget defines also the layout method which triggers a synchronous layout and should be avoided.
-This method accepts also child widgets and flags.
-These flags should rarely be used in client code.
+This method also accepts child widgets and flags These flags should rarely be used in client code.

 Table 3.
 Layout flags